-The landscape character within the Naas Road / Ballymount area is defined as urban and is primarily industrial in nature.
-The Grand Canal, a proposed Natural Heritage Area, and associated greenway define the northern boundary of the area and is an important natural, cultural and built heritage asset in this area.
-The Grand Canal and River Camac - which also traverses the area - together provide opportunities for green and blue infrastructure within this urbanised area and are supported by GI objectives within this Development Plan.
-Drimnagh Castle and attendant grounds, located within Dublin City Council administrative area to the northeast of the neighbourhood, is considered to be an important heritage asset for the area and the City Edge project.
+The landscape character within the Naas Road lands is defined as urban and is primarily industrial in nature.
+The Grand Canal, a proposed Natural Heritage Area, and associated greenway define the northern boundary of the Naas Road lands and is an important natural, cultural and built heritage asset in this area.
+The Grand Canal and River Camac - which also traverses the Naas Road lands - together provide opportunities for Green and Blue Infrastructure within this urbanised area and are supported by GI objectives within this Development Plan.
+Drimnagh Castle and attendant grounds, located within Dublin City Council administrative area to the northeast of the Naas Road lands, is considered to be an important heritage asset in the local area.

-The neighbourhood is traversed by two primary Green Infrastructure corridors - Grand Canal Corridor and River Camac Corridor - as identified in the GI Corridor Map 12.4, Chapter 4 and Appendix 4 in this Development Plan.
+The Naas Road lands are traversed by two Primary Green Infrastructure Corridors - Grand Canal Corridor and River Camac Corridor - as identified in the GI Corridor Map 12.4 in this Development Plan.

-The River Camac is currently largely culverted within the neighbourhood.
-The Green Infrastructure Strategy at local level in Appendix 4 of the Plan, includes policy recommendation GUR-1 which encourages and promotes the re-naturalisation of the River Camac where it has been culverted including within the neighbourhood.
-It is also a policy recommendation (GUR-8) to encourage and link areas of high GI importance such as the Grand Canal with areas used for other purposes (commercial, amenity, residential) including within this neighbourhood area by walking and cycling routes.
+The River Camac is currently largely culverted within the Naas Road lands.
+Chapter 4 of the Plan, Objective GUR-1 encourages and promotes the re-naturalisation of the River Camac where it has been culverted including within the Naas Road lands.
+It is also an objective of the Plan (Objective GUR-8) to encourage and link areas of high GI importance such as the Grand Canal with areas used for other purposes (commercial, amenity, residential) including within the Naas road lands by walking and cycling pathways.

-An emerging objective within the non-statutory City Edge Strategic Framework is to transform the area from grey to green through an aspirational target of 50% green cover facilitating future development which will be climate resilient, carbon neutral and will enhance biodiversity.
-The area presents opportunities for green and blue infrastructure by utilising existing water ways such as the Grand Canal and River Camac, and for north-south connections of green spaces to link Phoenix Park to Tymon Park as a habitat and green movement corridor.

-The next stage of the City Edge Project will be developing a statutory plan for the area.
+An emerging objective within the Naas Road lands is to transform the area from grey to green through an aspirational target of 50% green cover facilitating future development which will be climate resilient, carbon neutral and will enhance biodiversity.
+The area presents opportunities for Green and Blue Infrastructure by utilising existing water ways such as the Grand Canal and River Camac, and for north-south connections of green spaces to link Phoenix Park to Tymon Park as a habitat and green movement corridor.
+The next stage of the master planning process will focus on exploring and developing scenarios around the overarching objectives for the area.